-The Trust has a close relationship with Trinity College which provided a £2.4m grant for 2021-22.
-The Trust continues to share office space within the University's Postdoc Centre.
+The Trust has a close relationship with Trinity College which provided a £2.4m grant for 2022-23.
+The Trust rents office space within the University's Postdoc Centre.
 The Trust continues to review its data collection, record keeping and archival policies in the light of GDPR requirements.